bricaud/graphexp/README.md

 ![graphexptol3](https://github.com/bricaud/graphexp/blob/master/images/graphexptol3.png "Graph exploration Tree of life")

 If you want to explore the world of insects, you may start with the taxon 'Insecta' and follow the links.

+Have a try on the live demo of Graphexp on the [project Github page](https://bricaud.github.io/graphexp/).